jemasjone/myheritage-customer-care/docs/index.rst

 1: Visit the Help Center
 _____
-Go to the MyHeritage website and scroll to the bottom of the page.
-Click on “Help” or “Support.”
+Go to the MyHeritage website and scroll to the bottom of the page. "`MyHeritage Customer Support <https://hulutvaccount.com>`_" Click on “Help” or “Support.”
 This will take you to the Help Center, which is full of useful articles that may solve your issue without needing to contact anyone directly.

 2: Use the Search Bar
 _____